-A warning message will appear with a notice that editing a field boundary will remove Planet imagery availability for the entire property (farm), if it has access to it.
+A warning message will appear with a notice that editing a field boundary will impact Planet imagery availability, if applicable.
 Select the Confirm button to proceed to the next step.

-The field will now be displayed in Cropwise Base to perform any field name and/or boundary edits.
+The field boundary will now be editable so that any field name and/or boundary edits can be completed.
 Once edits have been completed, select the Save button.
-This will then revert the page back to Cropwise Imagery with the new edits.

 Note: Boundary changes will force satellite images to re-download and be cached again.

 To create a new field, first select the desired farm at the top of the screen.
 Then, navigate to the Fields area menu and select Create new field.

 Next, select + New field.

 Create the new field with either the Import, Draw or Detect options.
 The option to Insert Size should be avoided.